matssom/amidst/README.md

 Amidst is a styling library that makes your webapps more accessible and consistent with only 1 line of code.
 Amidst will also **(in the future)** expose styling tools and classes that you can take advantage of to achieve a more responsive, accessible and consistent look across your app.

-**Do you remember to think about the user amidst the thousands of lines of code in your project?**

 <br>

-## What does it do?
+## What do I need to know?

-Amidst fixes small issues you face as a developer and user.
-Here is a few examples:
+There is very few things you need to think about when using Amidst, but here are a few things Amidst does that is worth knowing about:

 - Preventing the page-with from jumping when moving from a non-scrollable page to a scrollable one.
 This issue mostly affects windows users.
 - Enhances the behaviour when tabbing through a site.
 Automatically applies outline to focused elements when tabbing without disturbing the usual behaviour when clicking around on the webpage.